While pondering on the emotional highs and lows of architectural design, I couldn’t help but agree that designs can sometimes be depressing.

 You are also excited about the positive impact this project will have.
 Which may be on the society, the profession, your career and maybe your finances.

-However, like most architects know, great design ideas come when you least expect them.
+However, as most architects know, great design ideas come when you least expect them.
 Therefore, making this phase difficult to control.